 Professionally, the health care industry, IT services, and the enterprise software development industry are popular business areas among Penn alumni.
 The financial services industry is the sector most highly represented among alumni.
 Students of Penn go on to make comfortable salaries after graduation, a trend consistent with the above-average SAT scores reported by this group.
 The average salary for a grad from Penn is about $90K.

-Among Penn graduates, the biggest earners are Chief Financial Officers, who haul in around $145K on average.
-Next on the list are Associate Business Consultants, bringing in close to approximately $94K.
-Collecting the smallest paychecks are Social Workers — they bring in about $50K.
+Among Penn graduates, the biggest earners are Chief Financial Officers, who haul in $145K on average.
+Next on the list are Associate Business Consultants, bringing in close to $94K.
+Collecting the smallest paychecks are Social Workers — they bring in $50K.

-Financial compensation is highest for Penn grads with a medical degree (average earnings climb to $161K per year).
+Penn students with a medical degree can expect to make the most money (around $161K on average per year) compared to their fellow graduates.
 Ranking last in the compensation department are those holding a Master of Social Work (MSW), Clinical Social Work (CSW) — their annual income amounts to $50K on average.

 Benefits and Perks

-Carnegie Mellon University grads report the most similar salaries to Penn alums, earning $92K on average.
+Carnegie Mellon University grads report the most similar salaries to Penn alums, earning around $89K on average.
 Princeton University, Johns Hopkins University, and New York University are also similar to Penn.